Daniela Rus: Organizations

-Work
+Research

 Rus has published an extensive collection of research articles that span the fields of robotics, artificial intelligence (AI), machine learning, and computational design.

 In her work Rus has sought to expand the notion of what a robot can be, exploring such topics as soft robotics, self-reconfigurable modular robots, swarm robotics, and 3D printing.
 Her research approaches the study of the science and engineering of autonomy as integrated hardware-software, or body-brain systems.
-She has said that she views the body of the robot as critical in “defining the range of capabilities of the robot,” and the brain critical in “enabling the body to deliver on its capabilities."
+She has said that she views the body of the robot as critical in "defining the range of capabilities of the robot," and the brain critical in "enabling the body to deliver on its capabilities."

 To this end, she has developed a range of algorithms for computation design and fabrication of robots, for increasing the learning capabilities of machines in safety-critical applications, and for coordinating teams of machines and people.

 In addition to contributing fundamentally to the design, control, planning, and learning for agents, Rus also considered what is necessary for robots to be deployed in the world.
 One example is her project to develop self-driving vehicles.

 She has also spoken and written widely about larger topics in technology, like the role of robotics and AI in the future of work, AI for Good, and computational sustainability.

+Rus has also been active in entrepreneurship.
+She co-founded the companies LiquidAI, ThemisAI, Venti Technologies, and The Routing Company.

+Rus is also involved in corporate governance.
+In March 2023, logistics company Symbotic appointed her to its board of directors.
+In October 2023, AI SaaS company SymphonyAI appointed her to its board of directors, where she still serves as of July 2024.